Mother and Baby Homes Commission of Investigation: Criticism of the Commission's conclusions

-Some five days after the release of the report and as survivors reacted to its findings, Roderic O'Gorman, the Minister for Children, Equality, Disability, Integration and Youth and the official to whom the report was presented, stated that on the issue of consent to adoptions and forced adoption, the Commission had taken a narrow and very legalistic approach to the issue of consent, and that women had been left with absolutely no choice.
+Significant criticism was directed at how the Commission interpreted survivor testimony and framed its conclusions, with Leas-Cheann Comhairle of Dáil Éireann Catherine Connolly describing the report's conclusions as "extraordinary" and disconnected from the lived experience of those who came forward.
+She pointed to the Commission's claim that there was no evidence of women being forced into the homes - a conclusion she found incomprehensible, given the stories shared.
+She also noted the report's failure to adequately acknowledge sexual abuse, rape, and forced adoption, saying that this was contradicted by witness testimony.
+Roderic O'Gorman, the Minister for Children, Equality, Disability, Integration and Youth and the official to whom the report was presented similarly questioned the Commission's approach, particularly what he called its narrow, legalistic view of consent.
+He argued that in many cases, women had been left with "absolutely no choice."
 He declined to endorse how the Commission had conducted its inquiries.
 O'Gorman committed to a GDPR-compliant approach to new adoption information and tracing legislation, which he promised would be enacted by the end of 2021, and to the establishment of a redress scheme.
 The project was stated in August 2022 to have been abandoned.